 Qt GRPC

-The Qt GRPC and Qt Protobuf modules together allow you to define data and messages in proto files, and then use the code generators, which generate code allowing accessors for fields and gRPC services in the Qt framework.
-Such code allows users to communicate with the server by sending calls or stream messages.
+The Qt GRPC and Qt Protobuf modules together allow you to define data and messages in proto files, and then use the code generators, which generate client code allowing accessors for fields and gRPC services in the Qt framework.
+The code generated by Qt GRPC enables client code to communicate with a gRPC server (regardless of whether the server uses Qt) by sending calls or streaming messages.

 Overview